SIZE:

 Permit required.
 Cut the algae with a sharp object to avoid tearing the holdfast.

-After the Second World War, Irish Moss was widely harvested.
+After the Second World War, Irish moss was widely harvested.
 On foot, on horseback or by boat, the people of the Maritime provinces harvested it in large numbers.
-Until the end of the 20th century, this algae was the main source of carrageenan, a substance with gelling properties widely used in the food industry.
+Until the end of the twentieth century, this alga was the primary source of carrageenan, a substance with gelling properties widely used in the food industry.

 BENEFITS:

-Source of protein, fiber, minerals, and carrageenan (gelling food agent).
+Source of protein, fibre, minerals and carrageenan (gelling food agent).

 LET’S COOK:

-Irish Moss can be used as a clarifying agent during the brewing of artisan beers, or as a thickener in soups, jams, stews, etc.
+Irish moss can be used as a clarifying agent in the brewing of artisan beers or as a thickener in soups, jams, stews, etc.

 OUR CULINARY ADVICE:

 - Use Irish moss for milk-based desserts.
-Boil it in milk, strain the mixture, then add your choice of ingredients (chocolate or vanilla, for example).
+Boil it in milk, strain the mixture and then add your choice of ingredients (chocolate or vanilla, for example).

-And to prevent the algae pigments from turning the milk green, the algae was traditionally left in the sun and rain after harvesting, until it had dried and whitened.
+Oo prevent the algal pigments from turning the milk green, the alga was traditionally left in the sun and rain after harvesting until it had dried and whitened.